ilardm/lib-qtLogger/README.md

     make doc

-to build html documentation inside build directory
+to build html documentation inside build directory.

 ## Usage
-For usage example see [qtLoggerSample][lnk-qtloggerexample]
+For usage example see ``testapp`` sources.

 ## License
 Licensed under the terms of BSD New License.
 Copy of license